 He or she should be able to advise you on the potential legal ramifications of the incident and what you should do or not do (or say) in response.
 Involve your attorney in creating your response plan, so all this won’t come out of the blue.

 Contact us for help identifying a forensic investigator that you can turn to in the event of a data breach.
 The preliminary goal will be to answer two fundamental questions: How were the systems breached?
 What data did the hackers access?
 Once these questions have been answered, experts can evaluate the extent of the damage.

 Fortify your IT systems

-While investigative and response procedures are underway, you need to proactively prevent another breach and strengthen controls.
-Doing so will obviously involve changing passwords, but you may also need to add firewalls, create deeper layers of user authentication or restrict some employees from certain systems.
+While investigative and response procedures are underway, you must proactively prevent another breach and strengthen controls.
+Doing so will obviously involve changing passwords, but you may also need to add firewalls, create deeper layers of user authentication, or restrict some employees from certain systems.

-No matter the size of the company, the communications goal following a data breach is essentially the same: Provide accurate information about the incident in a reasonably timely manner that preserves the trust of customers, employees, investors, creditors, and other stakeholders.
+No matter the company’s size, the communications goal following a data breach is essentially the same: Provide accurate information about the incident in a reasonably timely manner that preserves the trust of customers, employees, investors, creditors, and other stakeholders.

 Activate or adjust credit and IT monitoring services

 You may want to initiate an early warning system against future breaches by setting up a credit monitoring service and periodically engaging an IT consultant to check your systems for unauthorized or suspicious activity.
 Of course, you don’t have to wait for a breach to do these things, but you could increase their intensity or frequency following an incident.

 Data breaches are an inevitable risk of running a business in today’s networked, technology-driven world.
 Should this nightmare become a reality, a well-conceived emergency response plan can preserve your company’s goodwill and minimize the negative impact on profitability.
 We can help you budget for such a plan and establish internal controls to prevent and detect fraud related to (and not related to) data breaches.